robbiekruszynski/spro_scaffold/README.md

 This command will install all the necessary packages and dependencies, so it might take a while.

-> [!NOTE]
-> You can also initialize your project with one of our extensions to add specific features or starter-kits.
-Learn more in our [extensions documentation](https://docs.scaffoldeth.io/extensions/).

 2. Run a local network in the first terminal:

 ```
 yarn chain
 ```

-This command starts a local Ethereum network that runs on your local machine and can be used for testing and development.
-Learn how to [customize your network configuration](https://docs.scaffoldeth.io/quick-start/environment#1-initialize-a-local-blockchain).

 3. On a second terminal, deploy the test contract: